bluemountaincyber/evidence-app/workbook/docs/exercises/exercise1.md

 ### Challenge 1: Launch AWS CloudShell

 The exercises performed in this workshop are designed to simply use your web browser - no additional tools (e.g., virtual machines, SSH clients) required!
 Many cloud vendors allow customers to generate a shell session in a vendor-managed container/VM to perform basic tasks.
-We will use this to our advantaget to deploy, test, and analyze an application called **evidence-app**.
+We will use this to our advantage to deploy, test, and analyze an application called **evidence-app**.

 Begin by logging into your AWS account and launch a **CloudShell** session  in the **N. Virginia (us-east-1)** region.